-The fragrance combinations that make up Manready's Bold Series Soy Candles are inspired, unlike anything we've seen or smelled before, making them a perfect gift for any party host.
+The fragrance combinations that make up Manready's Bold Series Soy Candles are inspired, unlike anything we've seen or smelled before.
 There's Geranium + Currant or Green Tea + Neroli, which both offer clean, crisp, blossoming scents that will help revive the spirit during this upcoming season of early sunsets and indoor days.
-Amber + Iris, Cardamon + Clove, Karmawood + Vetiver, and Labdanum + Leather all invoke a more rustic, cozy, and tranquil atmosphere that pairs perfectly with fall and winter in New England.
+Amber + Iris, Cardamon + Clove, Karmawood + Vetiver, and Labdanum + Leather all invoke a more rustic, cozy and tranquil atmosphere that pairs perfectly with fall and winter in New England.

 The travel-size tin with 2 ounces of soy wax and nine hours of burn time makes it a classic gift for a host or hostess during any occasion.